umenyi-bryan/Brosint/README.md

 ---

-License
+📜 License

+This project is licensed under the MIT License.
-BROsint is open-source software provided for ethical and educational use only.
+Use responsibly — this software is intended for educational and ethical use only.

-Any misuse for illegal or unethical purposes is strictly prohibited.
+> ⚠️ Misuse for illegal surveillance or privacy violations is strictly forbidden.

 © 2025 Chinedu.
-All rights reserved.
+All Rights Reserved.

 ---